Rise-Vision/rise-time-date/README.md

 ### Demo project

-A demo project showing how to implement a simple HH:mm:ss counter can be found in the `demo` folder.
+A demo project showing how to implement a simple time-date listener can be found in the `demo` folder.

 Another option is using `example-time-date-component` as the scaffolding for a new template.
 This project can be found in https://github.com/Rise-Vision/html-template-library